2030 Zimbabwean parliamentary election: Electoral system

-Zimbabwe operates under a mixed electoral system for the National Assembly, with 210 seats elected via first-past-the-post in single-member constituencies and 60 seats allocated to women and 10 seats allocated to youth through proportional representation based on party lists.
-The Senate consists of 80 members: 60 elected proportionally, 18 traditional chiefs, and 2 representing people with disabilities.
-The president is elected directly by absolute majority; if no candidate achieves over 50% in the first round, a runoff is held between the top two candidates.
+Prior to the 2026 amendments, Zimbabwe used a mixed-member proportional system for the National Assembly: 210 members elected by first-past-the-post in single-member constituencies, with 60 women's seats and 10 youth seats allocated by proportional representation from party lists.
+The Senate comprised 80 members (60 elected proportionally, 18 traditional chiefs and two representing persons with disabilities).
+The President was elected by direct popular vote requiring an absolute majority, with a runoff between the top two candidates if necessary.